PierreSenellart/provsql/doc/source/user/nulls.rst

-* **Selection rule.** Every condition is evaluated under SQL's 3VL on the actual data; a tuple whose condition evaluates to *unknown* or *false* is annotated with the semiring **zero**, exactly like an absent tuple.
+* **Selection rule.** Every condition is evaluated under SQL's 3VL on the actual data; a tuple whose condition evaluates to *unknown* or *false* is not an answer: depending on the construct it is either removed from the result or kept with the semiring **zero** as its annotation, which is equivalent to absence (see `Zero-Annotated Rows May Stay Visible`_ below).
 Unknown never becomes "maybe" in the annotation, and never silently becomes "true".
 * **Possible-worlds criterion.** For Boolean provenance (and everything built on it: probabilities, Shapley values, knowledge compilation), a tuple's annotation must satisfy: the tuple is in the query answer over